oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

   * Configure authorization servers to return an AS identitifier (`iss`) and the `client_id` for which a code or token was issued in the authorization response.
-This enables clients to compare this data to their own client id and the `iss` identifier of the AS it believed it sent the user agent to.
+This enables clients to compare this data to their own client ID and the `iss` identifier of the AS it believed it sent the user agent to.
 This mitigation is discussed in detail in [@I-D.ietf-oauth-mix-up-mitigation].
-In OpenID Connect, if an ID token is returned in the authorization response, it carries client id and issuer.
+In OpenID Connect, if an ID Token is returned in the authorization response, it carries client ID and issuer.
 It can be used for this mitigation.
   * As it can be seen in the preconditions of the attacks above, clients can prevent mix-up attack by (1) using AS-specific